-For your safety, it is important to inform our nurses of all your past and current surgical and medical history.
+For your safety, it is important that you tell our nurses of all your past and current surgical and medical history.
 We also need a detailed list of all your current medications including over the counter medications (without a prescription) and vitamins and natural / herbal medicines.